Death and funeral of Bhumibol Adulyadej: Mourning

-In November 2016, Nangrong School in Buriram Province seized colourful winter jackets from students and required them to wear those in mourning colours only.
+Actions were taken against those who failed to wear black during the mourning period.
+In November 2016, Nangrong School in Buriram province seized colourful winter jackets from students and required them to wear those in mourning colours only.
 The students were reportedly distressed to lose their jackets due to the cold weather, and many did not own multiple warm articles of clothing.

-On 28 November, the director of a public school in Ranong Province was removed from office for not wearing mourning black on her first day at work.
+A director of a public school in Ranong province was also fired for not wearing mourning black on her first day at work.